wilsonpenha/LogProcessor-akka/README.md

 how to deploy/execute:

 1. setup your Maven repository and application
+2. download and extract the LogProcessor-akka project
-2. go to the project folder LogProcessor-akka
+3. then go to the project folder LogProcessor-akka
-2. run mvn clean package -> this will compile and build the project
+4. run mvn clean package -> this will compile and build the project
-3. to run the application do the follow: java -jar target/LogProcessor-akka-0.0.1-executable.jar src/test/logs -> the expected results should be similar to the below outputs,
+5. to run the application do the follow: java -jar target/LogProcessor-akka-0.0.1-executable.jar src/test/logs -> the expected results should be similar to the below outputs,

 <font size=1>